martindrozdz/acme/README.txt

+This is a Mulesoft project containing a REST API.

+You will need Postman to import the json file.
+You will need a trial version of Anypoint Studio to open the project with.

 Please note that there is a user name and password for the zip file.
 These can be obtained from martin.drozdz@gmail.com